Dana94/2019-website/blog/2020-05-22-css-animations.md

 Yet.

-And after the umpteenth time I had to visit the [animation section on MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/animation), I thought it would be a good idea to note all the things I've come to understand by now when making animations in CSS.
+After the umpteenth time I had to visit the [animation section on MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/animation), I thought it would be a good idea to note all the things I've come to understand by now when making animations in CSS.

 To start off, an element will be assigned the `animation` property.